StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Installation

-To (locally) reproduce and use this project, do the following:
+To (locally) reproduce and use this project, do the following (just once):

 1. Download this [project](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) from Github and move to the downloaded directory, e.g.: